wttech/aet/documentation/src/main/wiki/TestExecutor.md

 * **HTTP Method**: POST
 * **Parameters**:
     * `suite` - xml file containing the suite definition,
-    * `domain` - overrides domain specified in the suite xml file.
+    * `domain` - overrides domain specified in the suite xml file
+    * `pattern` - id of suite that will be used as patterns source
+    * `name` - overrides the *name* parameter value from the sute xml file
 * **Description**: Executes test suite provided as a parameter.
 The request's content type has to be `multipart/form-data`.

 ###### Response